I found a fossil!! (or did I?)

 If you prefer looking online, high-quality websites include: Time Scavengers and the Museum of the Earth.

 5. It is also worth learning about objects that look like fossils but are not (“pseudofossils”).
 Probably the most common of these are concretions.
-If it looks like a foot, it is probably a concretion.
+If it looks like a foot or a brain or an egg, it is probably a concretion.

 6. Investigate the geology of your area.
 Every state has a geological survey which has made maps and published descriptions of local regions; these often contain descriptions of what fossils were found there.
 Knowing what rocks are present where the fossil was found will help constrain the identification (if your rocks are Ordovician, you cannot have a dinosaur!)